GLOBAL MARKETS-Bonds cheer Fed talk of cuts; kiwi flies

 By Tom Westbrook

-SINGAPORE, Nov 29 (Reuters) - Asian stocks briefly made one-week highs on Wednesday, bonds rallied and the dollar sank on new hints at U.S. interest rate cuts, while the New Zealand dollar jumped after its central bank said another hike may be necessary if inflation proves stubborn.
+SINGAPORE, Nov 29 (Reuters) - Treasury yields and the dollar hit multi-month lows on Wednesday after a Fed official made fresh hints of U.S. interest rate cuts, while the New Zealand dollar jumped after its central bank said another hike may be necessary if inflation proves stubborn.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS rose 0.5% in early trade before weakness in Hong Kong tech shares dragged it back to flat.
+In Asia, MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS briefly hit a one-week high, before weakness in Hong Kong tech shares dragged it to a 0.3% loss.

-The U.S. dollar, meanwhile, slid to fresh multi-month lows on the euro, yen, sterling, the Australian dollar, yuan and Swiss franc.
-Gold XAU= hit a seven-month high above $2,051 an ounce.
+The euro, yen, sterling, Australian dollar, yuan, Swiss franc and a host of Asian emerging market currencies also made fresh multi-month peaks on the dollar, while gold XAU= shot to a seven-month high above $2,501 an ounce.

-Overnight Fed Governor Christopher Waller - an influential and previously hawkish voice at the U.S. central bank - told the American Enterprise Institute that rate cuts could begin in a matter of months, provided inflation keeps falling.

-Fed funds futures rallied on the remark to price more than hundred basis points of cuts in 2024 and 40% chance they begin as soon as March.
-Two-year Treasury yields fell sharply and along with the dollar fell further still in Asia.
+Fed funds futures rallied on the remark to price more than hundred basis points (bps) of cuts in 2024 and a 40% chance they begin as soon as March.
+Two-year Treasury yields fell sharply and touched fresh lows in the Asia session.
 FEDWATCH

 "The market clearly moved on Governor Waller's opening up the possibility of cuts," said Tapas Strickland, head of market economics at National Australia Bank in Sydney.
 Waller's remark echoed earlier comments made by Fed Chair Jerome Powell.